Many journals accept manuscripts that have been previously posted as preprints.

 Extended scoop protection

 EMBO Journal has long offered scoop protection – an assurance that any competing articles published after the submission date of a manuscript under consideration would not be “considered relevant to the editorial assessment” of the manuscript.
 In December 2016, they announced that this protection will also extend backwards to the date of preprint posting.
-More details can be found in their submission policy on preprint servers.
+More details can be found in their submission policy.

 This policy is described in an April 6, 2017 press release.

 Link to previous versions

 “Now, to document and help readers trace the complete publication record, authors are invited to voluntarily provide a footnote for their BJ article referencing their preprint in bioRxiv or arXiv, including the DOI number and the date the initial manuscript was deposited.”